craigthomasfrost/cfdesigner.github.io/_posts/2014-12-01-an-explanation.md

 title: An Explanation
 ---

-{% include image.html url="/assets/images/vitsoe-606-img.jpg" description="Vitsœ 606 Universal Shelving System" %}
+{% include image.html url="/assets/images/vitsoe-606-img.jpg" description="Vitsœ 606 Universal Shelving System" class="wide" %}

 For a number of years, I constantly re-designed my home on the internet, tweaking and nudging pixels around the screen, adding grids, styling links.
 Over a number of days, I *un-*designed it.[^1]